 - Avoid parking in residential neighborhoods.
 If a parking lot is full, have a “Plan B” destination in mind.

 - River and ocean safety is key.
 While in the water, always wear a life jacket and do not push yourself past your experience level.
-Before heading to the river, go online to check river conditions and water temperatures.
+Before heading to the river, go online to check river conditions.
 If visiting the coast, check ocean-use policies and learn about riptides and sleeper waves.

 - Bringing your dog along?
 Keep your canines leashed when enjoying dog-friendly destinations, bring your furry friend some extra water, and a plastic bag to pack out their waste (all the way to a trash can).